andreigec/Bejeweled/README.md

 Bejeweled
 =========
-A C++ console variant of bejeweled I coded at university for a project.
+A C++ console variant of bejeweled I coded at university for a game project.

 Images
 ======